delano/tryouts/README.md

 * [AlexPeuchert](https://www.rubypulse.com/) for the screencast.
 * Christian Michon for suggesting a better default output format.

-*This collision was brought to you by Montreal.rb.*
+*This collision was originally brought to you by Montreal.rb.*